Easy Chicken Casserole with Stuffing

 Use chicken thighs

-Boneless skinless chicken thighs are more forgiving than breasts — they stay juicier and are harder to overcook.
-The bake time is similar, maybe 5 minutes longer.
+Boneless skinless chicken thighs are easier to cook than breasts since they stay juicier and are less likely to be overcooked.
+The baking time is comparable, likely only 5 minutes longer.
+Many people find the taste to be better.

 Storage, Make-Ahead, and Leftovers